 Participants in The Mission at Kern County’s recovery programs often speak of discovering what it means to be truly loved and accepted — of experiencing a sense of family for the first time.
 Then, after 1 year, they must make a choice to either leave that newfound community, or remain on campus for up to an additional year.

 The transition back into society — even for a strong, healthy program graduate — can be extremely difficult.
-The Aftercare program was created to facilitate this move from one community to another by providing our residents continued one-on-one counseling, budgeting, life skills, loving churches and each other as they transition to their Next Step in life.
+The Aftercare program was created to facilitate this move from one community to another by providing our residents continued one-on-one counseling, budgeting, life skills, and each other as they transition to their Next Step in life.

 The Next Step